Where The Handmaid's Tale was filmed in Toronto (Part One)

 Also still in the first episode…

-…we have this charade, where the handmiads vent their anger at an alleged rapist.
+…we have this charade, where the handmaids vent their anger at an alleged rapist.

 This set was built in Oakville’s Coronation Park.

-Note: CORRECTION: This article originally stated that the 5122 subway does not seem to be a real train number, when, in fact, it is.
-Torontoist regrets the error.